The Union Buries Its Dead: Characters

 The story was adapted for the first part of the trilogy film Three in One produced by Cecil Holmes and released in 1957.
 The screenplay by Rex Rienits is called Joe Wilson's Mates.
-No, the dead man was known by nobody in town, but here his only possession, a union membership card, shows his name.
 Support for unionism is depicted by an increasing number of town and farm folk falling in behind the hearse as it moves to the cemetery.
 Edmund Allison strongly plays a union loyalist who emerges as leader.

 Lawson's avoidance of stock conventions

 Lawson also takes time, nearing the end of the sketch, to draw attention to his own avoidance of the usual stock conventions.